sinamoghimi73/LazyCpp/Reduced Summation of Digits/README.md

-# Summation of Digits
+# Reduced Summation of Digits
-A function which gets a number and tells you The summation of its digits.
+A function which gets a number and tells you The reduced summation of its digits.

 ## Examples
 Entry: `1021`